IST356M001SP25/project-zoeymccarthy/about-project.md

 Student Email:  zpmccart@syr.edu

 ### What it does
 In this project, I got stock return data and treasury bond interest rate from two separate APIs, then transformed the data into a usable form, then made a streamlit dashboard to display when the data falls under a certain condition.
 On the dashboard, you can select different stocks and sectors.
-I also created several visualizations of the data that are displayed on the streamlit dashboard.
+I also created several visualizations of the price and volume data for the individual stocks and sectors that are displayed on the streamlit dashboard.
+You can select which stock you want to display, and select how many day you want for the moving average.

 ### How you run my project
 Run the analysis.py file with streamlit